joshswan/bookshelf-entity/README.md

 # bookshelf-entity
 [![NPM Version][npm-image]][npm-url] [![Build Status][build-image]][build-url] [![Dependency Status][depstat-image]][depstat-url] [![Dev Dependency Status][devdepstat-image]][devdepstat-url]

 Bookshelf plugin for controlling and formatting model serialization/output using [json-entity](https://github.com/joshswan/json-entity).
-This plugin patches `toJSON` on models and collections to require an Entity to be specified for serialization, and Entities only allow property whitelisting, you have very clear and detailed control over exactly which properties are exposed from your models.
+This plugin adds `present`/`render` (synonymous) methods to models and collections, both of which require an Entity to serialize the model.
+Since Entities only allow property whitelisting, you have very clear and detailed control over exactly which properties are exposed from your models.
+These methods also attempt to load any missing relations on your models to keep your model representations aligned.
 Entities also have a wealth of other formatting/modification options so you can make sure your API responses are perfect every time.

 ## Installation